Most of us like to think that we are freethinkers, but how many of us truly are?

 How to Become a Freethinker

 Doubt your beliefs.
 The first and most important step to become a freethinking individual is to doubt the beliefs that have been forced upon you by others.
-Whatever your beliefs are — whether religious, political, philosophical and so on — be sure to question them, scrutinize them, and discard any of them when you find no solid evidence supporting them.
+Whatever your beliefs are — whether religious, political, philosophical and so on — be sure to question, scrutinize, and discard any of them when you find no solid evidence supporting them.

 Question authority.
-Most people choose to obey and follow what authority tells them is true and right.
+Most people choose to obey and blindly follow what authority tells them is true and right.
 They don’t think for themselves — they let others do the thinking for them instead.
 A freethinker never accepts anything on authority.
-He/she asks questions and is open to accept any answers that point to the truth, even if they go against the opinions and beliefs of authority.
+He/she asks questions and is open to accept any answers that point to the truth, even if they go against the opinions and beliefs of authority figures.

 Observe your behavior.
 Although we tend to think that we have free will, most of our actions are actually carried out on an unconscious level.
 In a sense, we are victims to our habits.
 To become a freethinker, you need to become more aware of your thoughts, actions, and overall behavior.
 Once you do so, you’ll be able to better understand yourself and make more conscious choices in life, without behaving in certain ways just because you feel compelled to.